 - 2/27/2017: Early reporting suggests the DOJ will switch sides in Texas voter ID case to defend the discriminatory law.
 Voter ID laws have been found to suppress black and Hispanic voter turnout.

 Make Your Vote Count Less (Gerrymandering)

-For both federal and state elections, states are divided into districts and the district then elects people to represent them in state or federal government.
+For both federal and state elections, states are divided into districts.
+The district then elects people to represent them in state or federal government.
 At least once a decade, district lines are redrawn to ensure that each district has about the same number of people.
 Ideally, redistricting should secure a district’s residents’ best interest and provide meaningful representation.
-However, gerrymandering is the deliberate manipulation of district lines that will influence the outcome of elections and thus protect/change political power.
+Gerrymandering is the deliberate manipulation of district lines to influence the outcome of elections.
 While the re-drawing effort is sometimes a bipartisan effort, one party can control the process in some states to secure their power.
-In turn, communities can be divided in this process into multiple districts at the expense of their interests.
-Redistricting essentially determines which party controls local, state, and national political power, so gerrymandering can affect political representation across the country on multiple levels.
+In turn, this process can divide communities into multiple districts at the expense of their interests.
+Redistricting can determine which party controls local, state, and national political power, affecting political representation across the country on multiple levels.
 The next redistricting efforts will take place after the 2020 census.
 State lawmakers will propose redistricting reforms that can impact crucial state elections.
-Hold your line drawers or state legislators accountable and demand fair representation in all upcoming elections.
+Hold your district-line drawers or your state legislators accountable and demand fair representation in all upcoming elections.